SpaceCurve/hadoop-adapter/geopandas-vis/ipython-notebook-geopandas-centos65.md

 9. Create ipython notebook server with an open port enabling host to guest communication

         $ ipython profile create nbserver
+        # make the edit
         # c.NotebookApp.ip = ''
-        # security hole, anyone on local net can connect
+        # SECURITY ALERT, anyone on the local net can connect
-        # for this demo, I am assuming the VM is running with
+        # for this demo, we are assumming the VM is running with
         # host only networking
         $ vim ~/.ipython/profile_nbserver/ipython_notebook_config.py